Activist fund year-end returns boosted by Trump rally

-NEW YORK (Reuters) - Activist hedge funds recovered from a slow start last year, ending 2016 with sharp gains, spurred by a stock rally that followed the U.S. presidential election.
+NEW YORK, Feb 14 (Reuters) - Activist hedge funds recovered from a slow start last year, ending 2016 with sharp gains across the sector, spurred by a stock rally that followed the U.S. presidential election.

 "Like it or not, Donald Trump's presidency changes everything," activist Raging Capital said in its fourth-quarter letter.
 The fund, which manages around $900 million, was up 27 percent last year.